THE

 Adopted the concept of logarithms after Napiers’s principle of logarithms

-Invented the slide rule – consists of two movable rulers fixed so that the distance
+Invented the slide rule – consists of two movable rulers fixed so that the

 Was accurate, easy to use & inexpensive